jlovejo2/Consilience_Learning_PlatForm/README.md

 ### Cookies vs Local Storage -- JWTs on Client Side
 - Local storage vulnerable to cross-site-scripting (XSS) attacks
     - Attacker can inject malicious javascript into app
+    - Larger attack surface area
+    - Can impact all application users on successful attack
 - Cookies vulnerable to cross-site request forgery (CSRF)
     - Attacker can perform actions via an authenticated user
     - Similar to how viruses use capsids to infiltrate immune system undetected
 - This React app has a dedicated server so JWTs are stored in an HttpOnly Cookie w/ secure flag enabled
     - protects from cross-site scripting (XSS)
+    - secure flag ensures cookie only sent over https
     - such cookies cannot be accessed by JavaScript
     - Hence, why they're generated on a server
+    - Can make CSRF protection stateless by including a xsrfToken JWT claim

 ### Password Hashing
 - Bcryptjs was used for password hashing